saugkim/2023fall_P2P_tuni/lab.md

 ```
 1. What happened?
 What is this situation generally called?

+--> conflict in the blockchain, is a situation where two or more nodes try to add different blocks to the same branch of the blockchain, creating a temporary inconsistency

 2. How will this situation be resolved?
 What will happen to the other chain at that point?

+--> When one of node has longer chain than other node, blockchain holded by the other node(which has shorter blockchain) is updated with longer blockchain, longer chain wins
+--> nothing happens until one of node mines and update its blockchain

 3. What should be done to avoid negative consequences from situations like this?

+--> A conflict can be resolved by the consensus mechanism of the network-blockchain, which determines which block is valid and which is discarded
+--> the transactions in the discarded block should return to the transaction pool again to be mined

 ```